thomasleese/arduino-filters/README.md

-# arduino-filters
-A library for Arduino’s containing a set of filters.
+# Filters Library for Arduino’s